IBM/serverless-functions-swift/README.md

 > We have similar applications available for [Node.js](https://github.com/IBM/serverless-app-nodejs) and [Python](https://github.com/IBM/serverless-app-python).

-This repository has code to create a serverless Backend for Frontend (BFF) using Swift and IBM Cloud Functions, backend by a NoSQL database.
+This repository has code to create a serverless Backend for Frontend (BFF) using Swift and IBM Cloud Functions to communicate with a NoSQL database.
 No full stack application management required.
 Cloud Functions supplies basic Create, Read, Update, and Delete operations in a serverless environment.
 These functions are mapped to an API gateway, which can be integrated into an iOS app, for example, to enable persistence of data into a Cloudant NoSQL Database.

 ## Included Components